TheCodeCache/Java/Class Loader.md

 Every `Class Loader` in JVM is similar to `namespace`, and loads the classes into its own namespace.
 Classes loaded into separate namespace can not interact with each other

+There are three types of built-in ClassLoader in Java –

+1. Bootstrap
+2. Extension
+3. System